AutoResearch/autora-darts/README.md

 ## Publishing the package

-Update the meta data under `project` in the pyproject.toml file to include name, description, author-name, author-email and version
+Update the metadata under `project` in the pyproject.toml file to include name, description, author-name, author-email and version

 - Follow the guide here: https://packaging.python.org/en/latest/tutorials/packaging-projects/